Career Snapshot - Assessment Centres

 Virtual assessment centres

-Before the event: Make sure you read your invitation to your virtual assessment carefully as it will contain instructions including relevant links to software, details of what to expect and possibly some admin tasks too.
+Make sure you read your invitation to your virtual assessment carefully as it will contain instructions including links to join the assessment centre, details of what to expect and possibly some admin tasks too.
 You will often be given an agenda and some hints and tips to help you prepare.
 If something is not clear you should ask for help.

-If you consider yourself to have a disability or health condition you can disclose this to the organisation before the event and discuss what reasonable adjustments could be made to help you participate.
+If you consider yourself to have a disability or health condition you can find our more on our disability pages abut disclosing to the organisation before the event and discussing adjustments to help you participate.
 Similarly, if you are concerned about your internet connection you should approach the organisation to arrange a test call or discuss alternatives.

 These can take several forms from group discussions, case studies, practical tasks, role plays or presentations.
 While each is used to assess a slightly different set of competencies, they ultimately explore how you work with others.

 - Group Discussions: You are expected to reach a consensus or formulate a plan on a specific topic which could be generalist e.g. “The voting age should be lowered to 16” or work-related e.g. “Staff productivity has fallen.
 What actions could be taken to improve performance”.

 - Case Studies: Like the discussion task you will be expected to form a consensus and present a solution to a business problem.
 See Case Study Activities for further information on the types of task you may encounter.
 See Case Study Activities for further information on the types of task you may encounter.

 - Practical Tasks: You may be asked to use random materials to make or build something as a group.
 Typically, this could be a tower made from plastic cups or a bridge made from paperclips and elastic bands.
 Your ability to plan, problem solve and work with others is under assessment.